neil-lindquist/SLIMA/README.md

 - "Who calls this function" command
 - Stepping debugger

+Documentation for SLIMA's features can be found in the [project wiki](https://github.com/neil-lindquist/SLIMA/wiki).

 **Note**: This package is still in beta and in active development!
 Contributions and bug reports are welcome.